Senior Programmes Manager

 ✨Tip Number 4

 Research current trends and challenges in early intervention and children's social care.
-Being knowledgeable about the sector will not only impress your interviewers but also show your commitment to making a difference in this area.
+Being knowledgeable about these topics will show your commitment to the field and your readiness to contribute effectively to the team.

 We think you need these skills to ace Senior Programmes Manager